-- 4-hour Prague history and bohemian culture tour
+- 4-hour Prague and Bohemian culture, history and food walking tour

 What You Can Expect